• Skip to main content

 White crumpling up the papers and gluing the colors down to the paper is a good opportunity to discuss and talk about the story of Jesus being born.

 I know our younger kids really enjoy crafts like this!
+And this kids craft is super easy.

 They especially love the stories and talks that go along with them.